-Here α is the dissipation coefficient, δE is interlevel spacing in the well, and
+Here α is the dissipation coefficient, δE is the interlevel spacing in the well, and

-$$G(\chi) = 4e^2 \alpha \left[\partial{\gamma} F(\chi)\right]^2. \tag{41}$$
+$$G(\chi) = 4e^2 \alpha [\partial{\chi} F(\chi)]^2.$$ (41)

 For a realistic choice of parameters Eq.
-(40) gives a conservative estimate $\tau{\phi} = 1-100$ ns, and quality factor $Q \sim 1-100$.
+(40) gives a conservative estimate $\tau{\varphi} = 1 - 100$ ns, and quality factor $Q \sim 1 - 100$.
 This is, of course, too little for quantum computing, but quite enough for observation of quantum tunneling and coherence in such junctions.

-5. Conclusion
+5. CONCLUSION

-We have reviewed one of the most intriguing aspects of unconventional superconductivity, the generation of the spontaneous currents in unconventional Josephson weak links.
-The mixing of the unconventional order-parameters from junction banks leads to the formation of a T-breaking state in the weak link.
-The time-reversal symmetry violation has as a consequence a appearance of a phase difference on the Josephson junction in the absence of current through the contact.
-This phenomenon, not present in conventional junctions between standard superconductors, and radically changes the physics of weakly coupled superconductors.
-The current-phase relations for unconventional Josephson weak links, which we have discussed for $S^{(d)} - S^{(d)}$ and $S^{(\text{triplet})} - S^{(\text{triplet})}$ junctions, are quite different from conventional one.
-Depending on the angle of misorientation of the d-wave order parameters in the banks, the current-phase relation $I{I}(\varphi)$ is changed from a sin(φ)-like curve to the $-\sin(2\varphi)$ dependence (Fig. 5).
+We have reviewed one of the most intriguing aspects of unconventional superconductivity, the generation of spontaneous currents in unconventional Josephson weak links.
+The mixing of the unconventional order parameters from the junction banks leads to the formation of a T-breaking state in the weak link.
+A consequence of the time-reversal symmetry breaking is the appearance of a phase difference across the Josephson junction in the absence of current through the contact.
+This phenomenon, not present in conventional junctions between standard superconductors, radically changes the physics of weakly coupled superconductors.
+The currentphase relations for unconventional Josephson weak links, which we have discussed for $S^{(d)}-S^{(d)}$ and $S^{(triplet)}-S^{(triplet)}$ junctions, are quite different from the conventional one.
+Depending on the angle of misorientation of the d-wave order parameters in the banks, the current-phase relation $I{I}(\varphi)$ is changed from a $\sin(\varphi)$ -like curve to a $-\sin(2\varphi)$ dependence (Fig. 5).
 Clearly, it determines new features in the behavior of such a Josephson junction in applied voltage or magnetic field.
 We have discussed the simple case of an ideal interface between clean superconductors in which the spontaneous current generation effect is the most pronounced.
-Beyond the scope of this review remain a number of factors which complicate the simple models.
-They are the influence on the spontaneous current states of the interface roughness, potential barriers (dielectric layer), scattering on impurities and defects in the banks.
+Remaining beyond the scope of this review are a number of factors which complicate the simple models.
+They are the influence on the spontaneous current states of the interface roughness, potential barriers (dielectric layer), and scattering on impurities and defects in the banks.
 For the case of a diffusive junction see the article of Tanaka et al. in this issue.
-For detailed theory of spontaneous currents in DD junctions see article [16].
-The spatial distribution of spontaneous current, in particular, the effect of superscreening, is considered in [12,16].
+For the detailed theory of spontaneous currents in DD junctions see Ref.
+16. The spatial distribution of spontaneous current, in particular, the effect of superscreening, is considered in Refs.
+12 and 16.
 An important and interesting question concerns the possible induction of a subdominant order parameter near the junction interface and its influence on the value of spontaneous current.
-It was shown in [17] that the spontaneous currents decrease when there is interaction in the subdominant channel.
-This statement, which may seem paradoxical, can be explained in the language of current-carrying Andreev states (see Fig. 5 in [17]).
-As a whole, the theory of unconventional Josephson weak links with breaking of T-symmetry, in particular, the self-consistent consideration and nonstationary behavior, needs further development.
-The spontaneous bistable states in Josephson d-wave junctions attract considerable interest also from the standpoint of implementation of qubits, basic units of quantum computers.
+It was shown in Ref.
+17 that the spontaneous currents decrease when there is interaction in the subdominant channel.
+This statement, which may seem paradoxical, can be explained in the language of current-carrying Andreev states (see Fig. 5 in Ref.
+17).
+As a whole, the theory of unconventional Josephson weak links with breaking of \mathcal{T} symmetry, in particular, the self-consistent consideration and nonstationary behavior, needs further development.
+The spontaneous bistable states in Josephson d-wave junctions attract considerable interest also from the standpoint of implementation of qubits, the basic units of quantum computers.
 In Sec.
 4 we analyzed the application of d-wave superconductors to qubits.
-Unlike the Josephson charge and flux qubits based on conventional superconductors, the d-wave qubits are not yet realized experimentally.
-Nevertheless, the important advantages of d-wave qubits, e.g., from the point of view of scalability, not to mention the fundamental significance of T-breaking phenomenon, demand the future experimental investigations of unconventional weak links and devices based on them.
+Unlike the Josephson charge and flux qubits based on conventional superconductors, the d-wave qubits have not yet been realized experimentally.
+Nevertheless, the important advantages of d-wave qubits, e.g., from the point of view of scalability, not to mention the fundamental significance of the T-breaking phenomenon, demand future experimental investigations of unconventional weak links and devices based on them.